-If you’re a high net worth individual who makes tons of money from buying and selling real estate, you’ll have to pay NIIT.
-To know more about what NIIT is and who has to pay it, visit the IRS’s website.
+If you’re a high net-worth individual who makes tons of money from buying and selling real estate, you’ll have to pay NIIT.
+To know more about NIIT and who has to pay it, visit the IRS’s website.

 3. Real Estate Income Tax

 The rental income you earn is taxed like regular income.
 To know what qualifies as passive income, take the material participation test on the IRS’s website.
-This test will determine if your income is passive or the result of actively participating in a business.
+This test will determine if your income is passive or results from actively participating in a business.

 4. Business Income Tax